-- Some languages provide automatic garbage collection facility which stops a program from running from time to time, checks for garbages, and puts them back to the heap for recycling. - e.g.: Lisp, Java, C#, ... - Some languages do not have explicit pointers at all!
+- Some languages provide automatic garbage collection facility which stops a program from running from time to time, checks for garbage, and puts that memory back in the heap for recycling. - e.g.: Lisp, Scheme, Java, C#, .NET ... - Some languages do not have explicit pointers at all!
 (The large majority of program bugs are due to pointers.) - However, you pay a performance penalty for such solutions.